Boolector/boolector/COMPILING_WIN64.md

 ### Important preamble

-These steps document what is necessary to build a 32-bit version of `pyboolector.pyd` on 64-bit Windows.
-These steps _probably_ work for a 64-bit version, but have not been tested.
+These steps document what is necessary to build a 64-bit version of `pyboolector.pyd` on 64-bit Windows.
 They also do not guarantee the correctness of other parts of Boolector (e.g., the main `boolector.exe`).

 To ensure the portability of `pyboolector.pyd`, every effort is made in this guide to avoid building Boolector with Cygwin (e.g., we wish to avoid a dependency on `cygwin1.dll`, which could affect the portability of `pyboolector.pyd`).
 Given this, the guide is written to use the MinGW-W64 "cross-compiler".